 Most recently, Habib served as a Community School Director with the Office of School and Community Partnerships at Teachers College, Columbia University where he supported the implementation of a school turnaround model at a portfolio of high-need schools in Harlem.
 In this capacity, Habib’s work to transform the organizational structures, systems, and practices at one of New York City’s most persistently low-performing schools, ultimately lead to significant improvements in graduation rates, dropout prevention, student attendance, chronic absenteeism, and more efficient and mission-aligned use of resources.

 Habib brings to Stand a breath of experience marshalling the resources of non-profits to help build school capacity, and he is eager to help spearhead Stand's effort to get and keep students on-track for on-time graduation.
-Habib is a proud introvert who still thinks he can hoop; loves hanging out with his toddler daughter; enjoys watching HGTV with his wife, and sees himself taking up gardening one day.
+Habib loves hanging out with his toddler daughter, enjoys watching HGTV with his wife, and sees himself taking up gardening one day.